wkumari/draft-vandergaast-edns-client-subnet/README.md

    significantly increase the size of the cache, reduce the number of results that can be served from cache, and increase the load on the server.
-Implementing the mitigation techniques described in Section 10 is strongly recommended.
+Implementing the mitigation techniques described in Section 11 is strongly recommended.

-6.3.2.
+7.3.2.
 Answering from Cache

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
-The client address to

-Contavalli, et al.      Expires February 15, 2016              [Page 12]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.